magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 (Gasps from Joseph.
 Lucy looks cornered, her face flushing as she tries to think of an excuse.
 Then, without warning, Bella breaks character—her body twists, and she launches into an exaggerated dance: wild hip sways, arms flailing, spinning like a puppet on broken strings.)

 Joseph (quick to adapt, clapping to her rhythm): “Oh no!
 The neighbour’s curse has begun again.
-Every time she smells unpaid rent, she dances!”
+Every time she smells lies, she dances!”

 (The room bursts into laughter.
 Bella twirls closer to Lucy, who freezes, eyes wide.
 Joseph claps louder, chanting like a priest banishing spirits.)